 Norway first got on the radar of many traveling families because of the popularity of Disney’s Frozen.
 But interest hasn’t subsided since.
 It’s also a popular re-direct for families who are considering Iceland, as there are many similarities between the two countries (in climate, scenery, and even the opportunity to catch the Northern Lights).
 Most visitors come to Norway for the fjords, the stunning mountains-meet-water landscape formed by glaciers.
 The Norway in a Nutshell tour makes planning your route and transportation easier and it will allow you to see much of the most picturesque views and be in areas that cater toward tourists.
 Driving is also fairly easy throughout Scandinavia, so more independent-minded families can consider renting a car and creating their own route through the countryside.

 Recommended Hotel: Citybox Bergen

 A trip to Germany is a real treat for families who love to mix city exploration with natural, outdoor experiences.
 Munich is a great starting point: rent bikes and ride through the Englischer Garten, stopping for food and refreshments at beer gardens along the way.
 You’ll be joining hundreds of local families, and most have live music and playgrounds for kids to enjoy while parents sip and socialize.
 You can also visit the BMW Museum, wander the Viktualienmarkt for interesting foods to try, people watch in the Marienplatz, and explore the Deutsches Museum (the largest science museum in the world).
-As you venture out of the city, Bavaria offers jaw-dropping castles like the famous Neuschwanstein, hiking in the foothills of the Alps, and relaxing lakeside resort towns like Tegernsee.
-It’s easy to dip into Austria for a few days, or even just do a day trip to Salzburg.
+As you venture out of the city, Bavaria offers jaw-dropping castles like the famous Neuschwanstein (said to be the inspiration for Walt Disney’s Cinderella Castle), hiking in the foothills of the Alps, and relaxing lakeside resort towns like Tegernsee.

 Recommended Hotel: Aloft Munich